 Upon invitation, we look forward to sharing our full proposal with the Kendrick Foundation Board of Directors and appreciate the opportunity to work together to improve the health of Morgan County residents.

 Thank you for your time and consideration!

 Sincerely,

 Name (Include electronic or wet signature above, type name here)

-Title (The signatory should be the organization’s President, CEO, and/or Executive Director)
+Title (The signatory should be the organization’s President, CEO, and/or Executive Director.)